 Gary also thinks that he asks clear and straightforward questions.
 Claimants have sometimes been able to help Gary to understand why they found his question confusing.

-Gary asked Angela “Why do you think that your father is still looking for you?” because he wanted to know what reasons she had for thinking that her father was still looking for her.
+Gary asked Angela “Why do you think that your father is still looking for you?”
+He wanted to know how she knew that her father was still looking for her.
 But Angela understood his question differently.
-She thought that he was asking her to tell him about her father’s motivation: what reasons he had for wanting to find her.
-When Angela realized what Gary had meant, she explained to him what she had thought that he was asking.
+She thought that he was asking her to tell him about her father’s motivation.
+She started explaining her father’s reasons for wanting to find her.
+When Angela realized what Gary meant, she explained to him what she thought he had been asking.

 Farzad got confused because Gary was asking questions that went back and forth between his first arrest and his second arrest.
 When he realized what had happened, he explained to Gary that he must have misunderstood.
 He thought Gary’s question was about the second arrest.
 Gary did not seem to accept this explanation.
 Gary thought that his questions had been very clear.
 But Gary remembered that Farzad had raised the issue.
 After the hearing, Gary listened to the recording of his questions and Farzad’s answers.
 Then he understood why Farzad had been confused.